If you’re a vegan, you’ve no doubt been subjected to the interrogation of meat-eaters.

 So without further ado, let’s jump into our top vegan multivitamin recommendations!

 Our Top Vegan Multivitamins (2019 Updated)

 OUR #4 RATED

 OUR #5 RATED

 The Performance Lab is another favorite of mine, simply because I trust them to deliver diligently researched, no-nonsense, effective product.

 I have been using a few different supplements from their sports range since being recommended by a colleague at the gym and I've been consistently impressed with the results.

 I decided to switch to their multi-vitamin quite honestly just for the ease of ordering it in bulk alongside my other supplements but the vitamin itself has completely converted me.
+It works.

 With both a male and female formula available you can easily achieve your recommended daily intake for all the important stuff and then basically eat whatever the heck you like (within reason) throughout the rest of the day.